danrouse/beatsaber-quest-modding-guide/README.md

 std::string native_string = to_utf8(csstrtostr(string_from_game));
 ```

-For a full view of the interface, look into [il2cpp-utils.hpp](TODO:link)
+For a full view of the interface, look into [the header for il2cpp_utils](https://github.com/sc2ad/beatsaber-hook/blob/master/shared/utils/il2cpp-utils.hpp).

-[codegen](TODO:link) is a QPM package that contains auto-generated headers of the full Beat Saber C# interface.
+[codegen](https://github.com/sc2ad/BeatSaber-Quest-Codegen) is a QPM package that contains auto-generated headers of the full Beat Saber C# interface.
 These can often be preferable to using il2cpp directly, namely because they provide full intellisense/auto-completion, and can help avoid some boilerplate.

 Here's an brief comparison between some of the methods shown above and their codegen equivalents:
 ```c++